cea-hpc/modules/INSTALL.rst

  Generate code in module function definition to add support for the environment variable quarantine mechanism (default=no)

+ This installation option defines the default value of the :mconfig:`quarantine_support` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

  .. only:: html

     .. versionadded:: 4.1